 Insufficient Evidence to Rate Effectiveness for...

 - Urinary tract infections (UTIs).
-There is some preliminary evidence that vaginal use of some Lactobacillus species might be helpful for preventing UTIs, but not all studies have agreed.
+There is some early evidence that vaginal use of some Lactobacillus species might be helpful for preventing UTIs, but not all studies have agreed.
 There is also conflicting evidence about the effects of taking Lactobacillus by mouth.

 - Lyme disease.